 Policy B2.1.2 states (among other uses) one single detached dwelling is permitted on a vacant lot of record.
 Policy B2.1.1 states the purpose of the Good General Agricultural designation is to protect and maintain land suitable for agricultural production and permit uses which are compatible with agriculture.
-The subject lands, are surrounded by several rural residential lots.
+The subject lands, are surrounded by agricultural uses and a significant woodland.
 Accessory buildings (i.e. garages) that serve legal residential dwellings are permitted uses, as-of-right in the Official Plan and Zoning By-law, subject to any applicable performance standards and applicable policy.